- The steering knuckle provides a mounting point for the wheel hub.

 - Wheel bearing got stuck in place and cannot be removed

 Manufacturers engineer steering knuckles with durability in mind.
-They use tough materials like high-grade steel alloys that are designed to withstand both impact force and torque.
+They use tough materials like high-grade steel or aluminum alloys that are designed to withstand both impact force and torque.

 Below are examples of actions and incidents that can damage the steering knuckle: